OvercastCommunity/overcastcommunity.github.io/_posts/2020-08-05-Map-Submissions.md

 # The submission process

-Submissions will be done [here](https://github.com/OvercastCommunity/CommunityMaps/issues/new/choose).
+Submissions will be done [here]({{ site.data.links.github | append: '/CommunityMaps/issues/new/choose' }}).
 To submit your map, select the Map Submission template, and fill in the correct information.
-If you're looking for any more help, feel free to refer to this example map submission found [here](https://github.com/OvercastCommunity/CommunityMaps/issues/1).
+If you're looking for any more help, feel free to refer to this example map submission found [here]({{ site.data.links.github | append: '/CommunityMaps/issues/1' }}).
 Alternatively, you can create a pull request to the CommunityMaps repo with your map and submit it to us that way.

-A Map Developer or a member of the map making community will respond to your map submission issue and give feedback.
+A Map Developer or a member of the mapmaking community will respond to your map submission issue and give feedback.
 Please be open to altering some map details if requested.
 We'll go though your XML and point out any issues as well.
 If your map is accepted, it'll be added to the server for testing.
 We'll be hosting community map testing events every week or so.
 If more changes are needed before putting your map on the public rotation, feedback will be posted in the original submission issue.

-Know that by submitting a map to the community [repository](https://github.com/OvercastCommunity/CommunityMaps), you are also agreeing to put your map under the same license as the repository itself (CC BY-SA).
-For more information about licensing you can read [here](https://github.com/OvercastCommunity/CommunityMaps/blob/master/README.md).
+Know that by submitting a map to the community [repository]({{ site.data.links.github | append: '/CommunityMaps' }}), you are also agreeing to put your map under the same license as the repository itself (CC BY-SA).
+For more information about licensing you can read [here]({{ site.data.links.github | append: '/CommunityMaps/blob/master/README.md' }}).

 # What are we looking for?